 The Company has a severance plan that has been in effect since 2003 and applies to employees at the level of senior vice president and above.
-The Compensation Committee believes that a severance plan allows the Company to provide properly designed severance benefits on a consistent basis, which promotes stability and continuity of senior management.
-The Committee annually reviews the terms of the severance plan and approved modifications effective January 1, 2016.
-The changes did not affect any amounts that may be received under the Plan.
-The modifications broadened the definition of what constitutes "Cause" for termination to include a violation of a material policy of the Company.
-In addition, the definition of termination for "Good Reason" was modified to make clear that a termination by an executive solely as a result of a diminution in title or reporting relationships will not qualify as a termination for "Good Reason".
+The Compensation Committee believes that a severance plan allows the

+Company to provide properly designed severance benefits on a consistent basis, which promotes stability and continuity of senior management.
+The Committee annually reviews the terms of the severance plan.
 The provision of severance upon a change in control aligns the Company's interests with its stockholders by eliminating distractions that arise with the uncertainty of these transactions and avoiding the loss of key members of management during a critical period.
 The severance plan requires a "double trigger" for payment in the context of a change in control, that is, there must be both a change in control and a termination by the Company without "cause" or by the executive for "good reason" in the period beginning 30 days prior to the change in control and ending one year after the change in control.
 Significantly, the severance plan does not provide for tax gross-ups on any payments made in connection with a termination or a change in control.
 The cost of any excise tax that a member of senior management might incur related to a payment under the plan would be borne by the individual.
 The Company believes the severance plan is appropriate, and the Compensation Committee reviews annually trends in severance practices for executives.
 In addition, prior to its annual compensation determinations, the Compensation Committee reviews the level of severance pay and benefits that the named executive officers would receive under the plan and under stock and option agreements.
 Under the restricted stock agreements and stock option agreements, a change in control coupled with a triggering event would result in the acceleration and vesting of all long-term incentive awards.

-For additional information regarding the severance plan, including an estimate of payments the named executive officers would have been entitled to receive on December 31, 2015 upon various termination events, see "Executive Officer Compensation-Severance and Change in Control Payments."
+For additional information regarding the severance plan, including an estimate of payments the named executive officers would have been entitled to receive on December 31, 2016 upon various termination events, see "Executive Officer Compensation-Severance and Change in Control Payments."